 Intranet Tools Offer More Efficient, Intuitive Communications

-While these solutions may not be able to replace every group email or individual communication, internal collaboration can be tremendously improved with the following popular tools.
+While these solutions may not be able to replace every group email or individual communication, internal employee collaboration can be tremendously improved with the following popular tools.

 1. Message Boards